-Remuneration for Stuart Ledger and Pauline Walsh for the current year and prior year was paid by Affinity Water Limited, which made no recharge to the company.
-Stuart Ledger and Pauline Walsh were directors of Affinity Water Limited and a number of fellow subsidiaries of the Daiwater Investment Limited group during the current year and prior year.
+Remuneration for Stuart Ledger and Keith Haslett for the current year and Stuart Ledger and Pauline Walsh for the prior year were paid by Affinity Water Limited, which made no recharge to the company.
+Keith Haslett and Stuart Ledger for the current year and Stuart Ledger and Pauline Walsh for the prior year were directors of Affinity Water Limited and a number of fellow subsidiaries of the Daiwater Investment Limited group.
 It has not been possible to make an accurate apportionment of their remuneration in respect of each of the subsidiaries.
-Accordingly, there is no detail shown in respect of the remuneration of Stuart Ledger or Pauline Walsh.
-Their total remuneration is disclosed in the annual report and financial statements of Affinity Water Limited for the year ended 31 March 2021, copies of which can be obtained from the Company Secretary, Tamblin Way, Hatfield, Hertfordshire, AL10 9EZ.
+Accordingly, there is no detail shown in respect of the remuneration of Keith Haslett, Stuart Ledger or Pauline Walsh.
+Their total remuneration is disclosed in the annual report and financial statements of Affinity Water Limited for the year ended 31 March 2023, copies of which can be obtained from the Company Secretary, Tamblin Way, Hatfield, Hertfordshire, AL10 9EZ.